faenrandir/a_careful_examination/communications/response_to_callister_bom_man_made_or_god_given.md

 > <span style="color:red; margin-left:-30px;">[Discover:5] The Lord has promised that if we pray “with a sincere heart, with real intent, having faith in Christ, he will manifest the truth of it unto [us], by the power of the Holy Ghost” (Moroni 10:4).
 If we want the truth that badly, if we are willing to pay that price and be unrelenting in that quest, the answer will eventually come.</span>

-Moroni's promise is one of several hermetically sealed epistemological systems in LDS thought (see diagram #4 in [Hermetically Sealed Systems in LDS Thought](https://faenrandir.github.io/a_careful_examination/documents/hermetically_sealed_stacked_deck/hermetically-sealed-systems-in-lds-thought.pdf)): a person can only ever receive a positive answer by applying the promise, and the same outcome would be expected were a person to apply the procedure to any inspiring book.
+Moroni's promise is one of several "hermetically sealed" epistemological systems in LDS thought (see diagram #4 in [Hermetically Sealed Systems in LDS Thought](https://faenrandir.github.io/a_careful_examination/documents/hermetically_sealed_stacked_deck/hermetically-sealed-systems-in-lds-thought.pdf)): a person can only ever receive a positive answer by applying the promise, and the same outcome would be expected were a person to apply the procedure to any inspiring book.

 > <span style="color:red; margin-left:-30px;">[Discover:6] By that promised power of the Holy Ghost I bear my personal witness that the Book of Mormon is God-given and that it is all it claims to be—a pure and powerful witness of Jesus Christ, His divinity, and His doctrine.
 In the name of Jesus Christ, amen.</span>